siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/step3.md

 Make sure the `power-surge-app` is in `Ready` state.
 Here, the `Ready` state indicates that the Siddhi App is deployed correctly and ready to consume external requests.

 **Note:** The Siddhi Operator parses and validates Siddhi Apps before deploying them.
-This is done by temporarily deploying a parser with the SiddhiProcess name such as `power-surge-app-parser`, and it will be removed after parsing.
+This is done by temporarily deploying a parser with the SiddhiProcess name such as `power-surge-app-parser`, and removing after parsing.

 The next section provides information on testing the stateless Siddhi App.